odoo/documentation/content/developer/tutorials/server_framework_101/06_basicviews.rst

-.. _tutorials/getting_started/07_basicviews:

 ======================
-Chapter 7: Basic Views
+Chapter 6: Basic Views
 ======================

-We have seen in the :ref:`previous chapter <tutorials/getting_started/06_firstui>` that Odoo is able to generate default views for a given model.
+We have seen in the :doc:`previous chapter <05_firstui>` that Odoo is able to generate default views for a given model.
 In practice, the default view is **never** acceptable for a business application.
 Instead, we should at least organize the various fields in a logical manner.